strimzi/proposals/044-cluster-wide-volume-usage-quota-management.md

 #### Throttle Factor Source

-We propose adding a Throttle Factor Source concept to the plugin to provide an extension point where we could plug in future sources of throttle factors, like pull factors from a single decision-making broker.
+We propose adding a Throttle Factor Source concept to the plugin to provide an abstraction through which we could provide alternative sources of throttle factors, such as pull the factor from a single decision-making broker.

 #### Volume